 “Mumbling” sounds dubious, but they mean saying it “in your head” is NOT enough.
 You need to articulate the words.

 When you say words out loud, you’ll find that you might have missed some detail.
 Was there an article there?
 Was there a word they pronounced with liaison, blurring over it?
 You’ll catch yourself and learn more.

 Settings to use: We like to set “Interval Between Sentences” at 2x for the target language to give time to repeat more than once.
 This means if a sentence in the target language takes 2 seconds to say, you’ll have 4 seconds to say it.

 Tip 4: Go beyond repeating and guess the answer

 Rather than repeat, try to go one level up and guess the whole answer before they said it.
 After the app says, for example, “Why are you putting that coat?” think how you would say that in the target language.

 This is pretty tiring.
 But it’s such a good way of drilling things.

-Settings to use: We set “Interval Between sentences” at 2x for the source language to give us time before the target language is said.
+Settings to use: We set “Interval between sentences” at 2x for the source language to give us time before the target language is said.
 That way we have time to guess the answer.

+Learn actively.
 It’s tempting to think you can learn passively, and I’m sure you can.
 But that’s a slow way to go.

 Every time you come across a word or phrase you don’t understand, if you can’t figure it out from inference, look up the words.
-This is especially important when you see two similar sentences, like I did recently.
+This is especially important when you see two similar sentences like I did recently.